RosaliaTufano/code_review/README.md

 The `code` folder contains all the necessary to *train* the models and to *test* them.

-For both models, the best configuration we found with the tuning of the hyperparameters is provided in the respective folders.
+For both models, the best configuration we found through the tuning of the hyperparameters is provided in the respective folders.
 To run the training of a model it is sufficient to run the `training/trainin.py` file.

 Once the model is trained, it is possible to test it on the test set by running the `run-on-test/infer.py` file.